Hash addiction changed this guy’s life

 “The biggest symptom of abuse with regards to hash is when you cannot feel any emotions while you are sober and have a constant nagging feeling urging you to be high”, says Umair about his battle with Hash addiction.

-Hash may not be similarly addictive as Heroin and Cocaine because in most countries it’s considered a Class C drug but it creates a very strong psychological dependence due to its THC content
+Hash addiction may not be the same as Heroin and Cocaine because in most countries it’s considered a Class C drug but it can create a very strong psychological dependence due to its THC content

 THC, or Tetrahydrocannabinol, refers to a psychotropic chemical compound and is the principal psychoactive constituent of cannabis.
 This means that it is a chemical compound that alters your brain’s standard functioning, temporarily i.e. it gets you “high”.